-He won his second national championship as a coach in 2015, as he was also the team's first base and hitting coach.
+He now has three national championships as a member of the coaching staff, as he serves as the team's recruiting coordinator, first base and hitting coach.

 Following his Spartan career which dated from 2006-09, Jimenez was selected by the Los Angeles Angels in the Major League Baseball Draft in the 47th round with the 1431st selection.